mekmarriott/hipo/README.txt

-Entry for the 2014 Capital One Hackathon
+Entry for the Philips Health Hackathon